davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_serialization.md

 ## Can I append extra custom attributes To JSON or Array when I cast my model even if they are not part of my model?

-Yes, to do this in the model
+Yes, to do this in the model:
 1.  first define an accessor for the value.
 2. then add the attribute name to the appends property.